pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

     */
 ```

-As you may have understood, if the element of the array is not present, the `som` automatically push the element to a new element of your array.
+As you may have understood, if the element of the array is not present, the `som` automatically push the element in your array and increment its length.
 In case, you do not assign any value, the `som` will set an `undefined` value instead.
 ```JS
     som.assign('_tenant.myArray.[1].firstname',)